leonis/itamae-plugin-recipe-erlang/README.md

 ### Node

-Use this with `itamae -y node.yml`
+Use this with `itamae -y node.yml` if you want to specify erlang version.

 ```
 # node.yml
 erlang:
   version: R14B
 ```

-This version attribute is optional.

 ## Contributing